 - Digitization or continuous transformation of all areas that make sense for this purpose

 - Employee participation through regular surveys, bottom-up participation and involvement of all status groups in strategic decisions.

-In addition, there are a number of principles that I believe are important for SMEs, in order to remain strong in the digital transformation: As far as possible, no disruptive changes, taking employees along with you and not expecting too much of them, finding your own paths, living your values, focusing on a balance between analog and digital, experience, innovation and plan fulfillment.
+In addition, there are a number of principles that I believe are important for SMEs, in order to remain strong in the digital transformation: as far as possible, no disruptive changes, taking employees along with you and not expecting too much of them, finding your own paths, living according to your values, focusing on a balance between analog and digital, experience, innovation and plan fulfillment.
 After all, it is not the quick fixes that shape the future, but the combination of experience and innovation in conjunction with the right employees.